Rashay01/Python_exercises/property_vs_balance_setter.md

 print(display_hello_message("James"))
 ```

 In this example, one is executing `display_hello_message` function.
-The decorator `@N_Decorator` which will print a message before and after the execution of the function `display_hello_message`.
+The decorator `@N_Decorator` will print a message before and after the execution of the function `display_hello_message`.
 It will then return and print the hello message for `James`.